kexiZeroing/kexiZeroing.github.io/src/blog/react-hooks-clone-and-related-concepts.md

 #### `ref` callback function
 Instead of a ref object, you may pass a function to the ref attribute.
 When the `<div>` DOM node is added to the screen, React will call your `ref` callback with the DOM node as the argument.
 When that `<div>` DOM node is removed, React will call your `ref` callback with null.
 React will also call your `ref` callback whenever you pass a different `ref` callback.

+- Called immediately when the element is attached to the DOM.
+- It runs before `useLayoutEffect`.
+- It's best for immediate DOM measurements or setup.

 ```tsx
 const scroller = (node: HTMLDivElement | null) => {